MicrosoftDocs/azure-media-services/media-services/latest/monitoring/integrate-event-grid-log-analytics-tutorial.md

 Now that you are subscribed to the event(s), create an action.

 1. If the portal has taken you back to the home screen, navigate back to the Logic App you just created by searching All resources for the app name.
+1. Select the app you want to work with.
-1. Select your app, then select **Logic app designer**.
-The designer pane will open.
+1. Select **Logic app designer**.
+The designer screen will appear.
 1. Select **+ New Step**.
+1. Search for "Azure Log Analytics Data Collector" and then select it.
-1. Since you want to push the events to the Azure Log Analytics service, search for "Azure Log Analytics" and select the "Azure Log Analytics Data Collector".
+1. Go back to the tab or window for the Log Analytics Workspace.
-1. To connect to the Log Analytics Workspace, you need the Workspace ID and an Agent Key.
-Open the Azure portal in a new tab or window, navigate to the Log Analytics Workspace you created before the start of this tutorial.
-1. On the left menu, locate **Agents Management** and select it.
+1. Select **Agents**.
 This will show you the agent keys that have been generated.
+1. Select the **down arrow** next to Log Analytics agent instructions.
-1. Copy the *Workspace ID*.
+1. Copy the **Workspace ID** value.
 1. In the other browser tab or window, under the Azure Log Analytics Data Collector select **Send Data**, give your connection a name, then paste the *Workspace ID* in the **Workspace ID** field.
-1. Return to the Workspace browser tab or window and copy the *Workspace Key*.
+1. Return to the Workspace browser tab or window and copy the **Primary key** value.
-1. In the other browser tab or window, paste the *Workspace Key* in the **Workspace Key** field.
+1. In the other browser tab or window, paste the primary key value in the **Workspace Key** field.
 1. Select **Create**.
 Now you will create the JSON request body and the Custom Log Name.
 1. Select the **JSON Request body** field.
 A link to **Add dynamic content** will appear.
-1. Select **Add Dynamic content** and then select **Topic**.
+1. Select **Add Dynamic content**.
+1. Select **Topic**.
-1. Do the same for **Custom Log Name**.
+1. Select **Custom Log Name**.
+A link to **Add dynamic content** will appear.
+1. Select **Topic**
 1. Select **Code View** of the Logic App.
 Look for the Inputs and Log-Type lines.
+1. Find the items under "actions".
 1. Change the `body` value from `"@triggerBody()?['topic']"` to `"@{triggerBody()}"`.
 This is for parsing the entire message to Log Analytics.
 1. Change the `Log-Type` from `"@triggerBody()?['topic']"` to `"@replace(triggerBody()?['eventType'],'.','')"`.
 (This will replace "." as these are not allowed in Log Analytics Log Names.)
 1. Select **Save**.